binwiederhier/ntfy/docs/config.md

 or using environment variables.

 ## Quick start
-By default, simply running `ntfy` will start the server at port 80.
+By default, simply running `ntfy serve` will start the server at port 80.
 No configuration needed.
 Batteries included 😀.
 If everything works as it should, you'll see something like this:
 ```
-$ ntfy
+$ ntfy serve
 2021/11/30 19:59:08 Listening on :80
 ```